Ex-ce-pt/uni-notes/Foundations of Chemistry/Atomic Structure/Molecules.md

 ![[molecules/polar-bond.png]]

-Dipol arrow points from + to -.
+Dipole arrow points from $(+)$ to $(-)$.

-**Dipol** - system with 2 electric poles.
+**Dipole** - system with 2 electric poles.
-We can talk about a bond having a dipol or about a molecule being a dipole itself.
+We can talk about a bond having a dipole or about a molecule being a dipole itself.
 These should not be mixed up.
-In the case of $\ce{HF}$, it's both.

-A molecule's dipol is a sum of the dipols of all the bonds in it.
+A molecule's dipole is a sum of the dipoles of all the bonds in it.

 ## Ionic bond